relayshanghai/relay-supa-club/docs/unit-tests.md

 `/// <reference types="@testing-library/cypress" />`: This is a TypeScript directive that tells the TypeScript compiler to load the types for the `@testing-library/cypress` library.
 This is useful for getting type hints in your tests.

+## Tips

+-   Describe the feature in simple language.
+-   Look back at the ticket and user story to see if you missed anything
+-   Think about how you can turn that description into a set of testable assertions.
+For example “As a user I can click a button and open the confirm modal”.
+The assertion would be `test(‘the confirm modal opens when the action button is clicked)`
+-   If you are testing nested components, what is the appropriate level to test?
+How many children or sibling components need to be involved?
+Ask yourself ‘what does this component do?’
+And ‘how can I prove it does it?’.
+Do those proofs cover the assertions we listed above?
+Make test files next to the appropriate level files.
+-   Try to consider edge cases and reverse cases to really prove it works as intended.
+-   Mount the component and see if you are missing any `Contexts` or dependencies.
+Mock those if needed.
+-   Think about what data context we need to prove the different scenarios and edge cases.
+If needed, set up some data mocks like different users or a null user.
+-   Start writing the tests.
+Run them in watch mode only on that one file and with `test.only` so you don’t get some junk console logs and they run fast
+-   Make sure you’ve covered edge cases and reverse cases and aren’t writing false positives or false negatives.

 ## References

 Vitest [docs](https://vitest.dev);